asurati/wip.src/content/post/2023-12-05-ada-building-ada-mode.md

 ```
 ---
 ### Emacs configuration:
-Modify the Emacs init file`, to append `exec-path` with the path to the
+Modify the Emacs init file, to append `exec-path` with the path to the
 `ada-mode` executables.

 ``` lisp